• lb

 Mr. Buraczyk

-Mr. and Mrs. Viola
+Mr. and Mrs. Vanoli

 Narrators

-Chantal Dierckx (Luxembourgish)
+Chantal Dierckx, Loïc Johanns (Luxembourgish)

-Thomas Cauvin (French)
+Thomas Cauvin, Chloé Perrichon (French)

-Juliet Roberts (English)
+Juliet Roberts, Jil Goergen (English)

 We are grateful to the people of Esch-sur-Alzette for sharing their stories with us, and to the narrators for taking the time to record the audio tour.